Grant Brebner: Melbourne Victory

 However in the 2007–08 season, Brebner had a forgettable season when he suffered a groin injury and didn't play for the rest of the season, making fourteen appearances in all competitions.
 The start of the 2008–09 season saw Brebner making a recovery from his groin injury.
 He later regained his first team place throughout the 2008–09 season.
 Brebner scored the last of the five goals against Newcastle Jets in round 3 of the 2008–09 season, his first goal in three years.
 His second goal for the club came on 4 October 2008, in a 4–0 win against Perth Glory.
 On 15 December 2008, he signed a one–year contract extension with Melbourne Victory.
 Brebner helped the club win both A-League premiership and A-League Grand Final for the second in his Melbourne Victory's career, having previously set his aim to win it.
 At the end of the 2008–09 season, he made twenty appearances and scoring two times in all competitions.
 Following this, Brebner received Australian residency status at the start of 2009, which meant he no longer counted towards the Victory's overseas player quota.

 Throughout the 2009–10 season, Brebner continued to be involved in the first team for Melbourne Victory.
 He scored his first goal of the season, in a 2–0 win against Adelaide United on 18 September 2009.
 However, during a 4–0 win against Gold Coast United on 28 November 2009, Brebner suffered ankle injury and was substituted in the 42nd minute.
-Initially sidelined with ankle injury for six weeks, he returned to the first team on 27 December 2009, coming on as a second-half substitute, in a 1–0 lost against North Queensland Fury.
+Initially sidelined with ankle injury for six weeks, he returned to the first team on 27 December 2009, coming on as a second-half substitute, in a 1–0 loss against North Queensland Fury.
 On 10 January 2010, Brebner signed a one–year contract extension with the club.
 In the A-League Grand Final against Sydney FC, he and Leigh Broxham were the only successful Melbourne Victory penalty taker when the club lost 4–2 after the match was played 120 minutes with a 1–1 draw.
 At the end of the 2009–10 season, Brebner went on to make thirty–one appearances and scoring once in all competitions.